I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate!

 This broccoli and cheese stuffed chicken looks super high-end, but is so easy to prepare!

-If you’re not sure about how to cut a pocket in this healthy dinners chicken, check out this quick tutorial!
+If you’re not sure about how to cut a pocket in the chicken, check out this quick tutorial!
 Look – now you’re a pro!

 Can You Freeze This?